Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: A Practical Distributed Control Architecture

-The inherent difficulty in platooning control is rooted in the {\em nested} nature of the interdependencies between the regulated signals.
-Specifically, the regulated errors ({\em e.g.} interspacing errors or relative velocity errors) at the $k$--th agent depend on the regulated errors of its predecessor (the $(k-1)$--th agent) and so on, such that by a recursive argument -- going through all the predecessors of the $k$--th agent -- they ultimately depend on the trajectory of the leader vehicle, which represents the reference for the entire formation.
+After five decades of consistent academic efforts and hundreds of references on the subject, it turned out that control of a string of mere double integrators might well be the epitome of the difficulties typical to distributed control, since it suffers from all pitfalls one might have expected from more general and complex dynamical networks, {\em e.g.} performance is in general dependant on the number of agents in the string and on their relative position in formation and is highly sensitive to communications delays.

-We introduce a novel control architecture featuring a certain beneficial ``decoupling'' properties of the closed--loop dynamics that avoid the pitfalls of the aforementioned {\em nested} interdependencies.
-The distributed control policies rely only on information locally available to each vehicle.
-For the scope of this paper, we consider non--linear controllers built on the so-called Artificial Potential Functions {(APF)}, in particular we will look at control laws of the type
+We introduce a novel control architecture featuring a highly beneficial ``decoupling'' property of the closed--loop dynamics, that resolves the troubling {\em nested} interdependencies of the regulated measurements.
+We consider non--linear controllers built on the so-called Artificial Potential Functions {(APF)}, in particular we will look at control laws of the type

-with $k \geq 1$, where each of the $V_{k,k-1}(\cdot)$ functions is an Artificial Potential Function \cite[Definition~7]{SCL2012} with $\beta_k$ being a proportional gain to be designed for supplemental performance requirements.
-With the notation from (\ref{z}), the control policy (\ref{ours}) for the $k$--th vehicle becomes
+with $k \geq 1$, where each of the $V_{k,k-1}(\cdot)$ functions is an Artificial Potential Function \cite[Definition~7]{SCL2012}, with $\beta_k$ being a proportional gain to be designed for supplemental performance requirements.
+With the notation from (\ref{z}), the control policy (\ref{ours}) for the $k$--th agent becomes

-and it can further be written as the sum of the following two components: firstly, the control signal $u_{k-1}$ of the preceding vehicle, which is received onboard the $k$--th vehicle via wireless communications ({\em e.g.} digital radio).
+Note that the distributed control laws rely only on information locally available to each agent, since it can further be written as the sum of the following two components: firstly, the control signal $u_{k-1}(t)$ of the preceding agent, which is received onboard the $k$--th agent via wireless communications ({\em e.g.} digital radio) along with the function ${f}_{k-1}(\cdot)$ characterizing the predecessor's dynamical model.
 Secondly, the {\em local} component, which we denote with

-and which is based on the measurements (\ref{z}) which are {\em locally} available to the $k$--th vehicle, as they can be acquired via onboard LIDAR sensors.
-Thus, the $k$--th control law reads:
+and which is based solely on a high accuracy speedometer for measuring $v_k(t)$ \footnote{For automotive applications, high accuracy speedometers are affordable and widely available.
+On the contrary, longitudinal accelerometers are notoriously unreliable and only used for purposes extraneous to navigation, such as the triggering of airbags in a collision event.} and on the measurements (\ref{z}), {\em locally} available to the $k$--th agent (acquirable for instance via onboard LIDAR sensors\footnote{For automotive applications, commercially available affordable and high accuracy ``dot'' LIDARs have latencies well under 1$\mu$s.
+Given the typical speeds of road vehicles, this implies that a numerical differentiation of the interspacing distance $z_k(t)$ in order to obtain the relative speed $z_k^v(t)$ is feasible via a high sampling frequency.}).
+Thus, the control law at the $k$--th agent reads: